tlienart/Xranklin.jl/docs/syntax/extensions.md

 }

 \cmdiff{
-  Franklin is stricter than  most Markdown-flavours in how it supports tables: valid table rows **must** start and end with a `|` and must be entirely defined  on a  single line.
+  For tables, Franklin is stricter than  most Markdown-flavours: valid table rows **must** start and end with a `|` and must be entirely defined on a  single line.
 }

 Any **inline** element is allowed within table cells: